 Excerpt from ‘Whatever Happened To Ishtar?; A Passionate Quest To Find Answers For Generations Of Defeated Mothers’

-The following two letters were written by Anne Albert to her niece, Anne Frandi-Coory, following the death of her mother, Doreen Marie Frandi.
-Anne Albert died shortly after writing the second of the letters to her niece, but if she had not met her niece at Doreen’s funeral. the two would not have known each other and there is so much about Doreen’s life that her daughter would never have discovered.
+The following letters were written by Anne Frandi Albert to her niece, Anne Frandi-Coory, following the death of her mother, Doreen Marie Frandi.
+Anne Albert died in 2001 shortly after writing the last of several letters to her niece, but if she had not met her niece at Doreen’s funeral. the two would not have known each other and there is so much about Doreen’s life that her daughter would never have discovered.

 ***This page is copyright to author Anne Frandi-Coory.
 No text or photograph can be copied or downloaded from this page without the written permission of Anne Frandi-Coory.***

-Doreen, Maria (mother of the other 3 women) Betty Gentz, Anne Albert
+Doreen Frandi, Maria Frandi (mother of the other 3 women) Betty Gentz, Anne Albert

 Doreen was such a beautiful child that on the ship which brought her, her brother and parents to New Zealand, a genuine childless couple offered her parents money to allow them to adopt her.
 Doreen had a cloud of bright red curls that framed her pretty face.
 How different Doreen’s life would have been had the adoption gone ahead.
 Life within the Alfredo Frandi family was an uneasy one, so inclined was he to uncontrollable bouts of violent rage, during which he would throw furniture around the room and punch holes in doors.
 Often it was his wife, Maria, a pale and nervous woman, who felt the force of his fists.
 Maria was in a perpetual state of acute anxiety and her concern about their lack of money exacerbated this state.
 Alfredo was a labourer and work was hard to come by.
 They had four children they could barely feed and clothe so any subsequent pregnancies were aborted with a knitting needle.
 Unfortunately, as the oldest daughter, Doreen was needed to assist with the cleaning up after these procedures.
 Maria had no conception of the trauma this was causing her daughter, and which was to haunt Doreen for the rest of her life.